randomguy4214/poor-almanac-5/README.md

 1. Run "main.py" to loop through all the scripts
 2. If error, install pandas, yahoo_fin
-3. It runs incredibely slow (few days prob), because yahoo is blocking too many requests.
+3. It runs incredibly slow (few days prob), because yahoo is blocking too many requests.
 And the code aims to get as much as possible.
 4. You need to manually delete temp folders to update.